 In 2017 Kate will sing Carlotta in Salieri's La scuola de'gelosi with Bampton Classical Opera.
 She will again perform extracts of Monteverdi's Ulisse in Circa's Il Ritorno in Toronto and Montreal, and will make her debut at Julius Drake's Machynlleth Festival with pianist Sachika Taniyama, performing the complete melodies of Henri Duparc.

 Opera roles include the title role in Cendrillon, Isolier (Le Comte Ory), Bianca (The Rape of Lucretia), Hansel, La Ciesca (Gianni Schicchi), La suora zelatrice (Suor Angelica), Dorothée (Cendrillon), Cherubino and Annio (La Clemenza di Tito).
-She performed in the 2015 Glyndebourne Festival chorus in Carmen and Poliuto.
+She performed the eponymous role in a scene from Cendrillon in the ROH Jette Parker summer showcase 2017, on the ROH main stage with the ROH orchestra.
+She was a member of the 2015 Glyndebourne Festival chorus in Carmen and Poliuto.

 Kate’s recent soloist performances include Mark Antony Turnage's Twice Through the Heart with Shadwell Opera, Soprano 2 in Mozart's C Minor Mass, the title role in Handel's Solomon at the Musique Cordiale Festival in France, Il Ritorno at the Barbican Theatre London, Luxembourg and France with Australian contemporary circus group Circa and Satie's Mort de Socrate with Joanna Macgregor at King's Place.